-Eric Ives wrote an excellent book, Lady Jane Grey: A Tudor Mystery, which provides ample evidence of Mary’s perfidy and Jane’s lawfulness, which I recommend that you read if you want all the gritty details of Jane’s overthrow.
-However, I will try to sum up the main point.
+Professor Ives is best known for his works on Anne Boleyn, but he also wrote the excellent book, Lady Jane Grey: A Tudor Mystery, which provides ample evidence of Jane’s lawfulness.
+I strongly urge you to read it for all the gritty details of Jane’s rise and overthrow.

-First and foremost, Edward VI was old enough to name his successor.
-He was the king and no longer a child.
-During Edward’s lifetime the Church considered childhood to end at six and you could assume adult responsibilities as young as 12 years old.
+The long and the short of it was that Edward was old enough to name his successor, thus negating Henry’s older will.
+Edward was the king and no longer a child in any real meaning of the word.
+During Edward’s lifetime the Church decreed that childhood ended at 6 years old, and a person could assume adult responsibilities as young as 12 years old.
 While the ‘official’ age of majority to write a will in the sixteenth century was 21, the concept of legal adulthood was a bit different for kings.
-Henry VIII was only 17 when he became king and there was no attempt to assign him a regent; he was old enough to make adult decisions.
-Likewise, it was Edward’s decision as to who should rule after him.
-It did not matter that Mary had been reinstated in Henry VIII’s will because Henry VIII’s will did not matter a hill of beans after Edward was a de facto adult with the ability to rationally chose an heir.
+Henry VIII was only 17 when he became king and there was no attempt to assign him a regent; as a teenager he was considered old enough to make adult decisions.

 Edward signed the final version of his “deuise”, which was drawn up by England’s top lawyers and explicitly named Jane Grey as his successor, on June 21, 1553.
 The document was signed by witnesses (102 of them eventually) and the Great Seal was applied to it.
-It was as official as official can be and done a good two weeks before his death.
+It was an ironclad legal document mandating Jane’s rule a good two weeks before King Edward’s death.

 QED, Jane was the lawful queen.

 In a way, taking thrones from duly appointed monarchs is a hallmark of the Tudor dynasty.
-Richard III was the only legal claimant to the throne after the death of his nephews (whom I do believe he had murdered), but Henry Tudor deposed him in battle and became crowned as Henry VII.
+Richard III was the only legal claimant to the throne after the death of his nephews (whom I do believe he had murdered) when Henry Tudor deposed him in battle and became crowned as Henry VII.
 The thing is, Henry had to have known how shaky and weak his claim to the throne was, and had to have been aware that Richard was the rightful king.
 That’s why there was such literal and metaphorical overkill in the death of Richard III.
-His body was desecrated his legacy, which was already tarnished by the “disappearance” of his nephews, was likewise drug through the mud and stabbed in the backside.
+Like the last Plantagenet king’s body, his legacy, which was already tarnished by the “disappearance” of his nephews, was dragged through the mud and stabbed in the backside.
 He was an able king, but he was subsequently remembered as a brutal, deformed, incestuous, madman with no redeeming qualities thanks to Tudor propaganda.